What is Sodium RNA?

-Sodium RNA is the sodium salt of ribonucleic acid (RNA), a nucleic acid that is present in all living cells.
-RNA is essential in various biological roles in coding, decoding, regulation, and expression of genes.
-Its principal function is to act as a messenger, carrying instructions from DNA for the synthesis of proteins.
+RNA is a molecule found in every cell of our bodies.
+RNA plays an essential role in the expression of genes.
+Its primary function is to act as a messenger between DNA and the rest of the cell in order to produce proteins.
 Without RNA, the human body would not be able to form proteins.
-While RNA occurs naturally in the human body, the RNA used to produce the ingredient sodium RNA for cosmetics and personal care products is obtained from yeast.
+While RNA occurs naturally in the human body, the RNA used to produce the ingredient sodium RNA for cosmetics and skincare formulations are produced from yeast.

-Topical sodium RNA may also help to treat melasma, a condition in which brown patches appear on the face.
-One cause of melasma is an overexpression of the MITF gene, which causes excessive melanin production.
+When sodium RNA is used topically such as in skincare and cosmetic formulations some studies have suggested that it may also help to reduce the appearance of melasma.
+Melasma is a condition in which brown patches appear on the face, particularly in response to hormonal changes such as pregnancy.
+Melasma is produced by the overexpression of the MITF gene, which causes excessive melanin production.
 Melanin is the pigment that gives skin and hair color.
 Sodium RNA is thought to inhibit the MITF gene, which would then suppress melanin production.

 Lastly, it is thought that topical sodium RNA may be able to help reduce the appearance of cellulite.
 While the exact cause of cellulite is unclear, decreased microcirculation in subcutaneous adipose tissue or the circulation of blood through the fat that sits below the skin is believed to play a role in cellulite formation.
 RNA downregulates the expression of an enzyme called the angiotensin converting enzyme.
 This enzyme is responsible for the production of angiotensin II, a vasoconstrictive peptide.
 This peptide is responsible for reducing microcirculation.
 Ultimately, this improves circulation, which may help to reduce the appearance of cellulite.

 How Is RNA Delivered To The Skin?